aarroyoc/eurocookie-js/README.md

 eurocookie-js
 =============

-eurocookie-js is a fork from Google CookieChoices with async loading of cookies.
-Allowing users to not install cookies if they don't want it.
+eurocookie-js is a full, yet simple to use, library to request consent for cookies.
+It doesn't allow cookies until consent is granted.
+It also comes with the translated messages prepared to be shown to the users.

 # Features